Herbs for a Healthy Pregnancy and Birth Part 1: Nourishment

 For 9 months and 2 weeks, I was the rapidly expanding pregnant lady carrying around mysterious mason jars full of formidable dark-colored liquids (now, a year later, I'm the mom carrying these same mason jars around and sharing the contents with her 7-month-old).
 Infusing nettles, oatstraw, red clover, comfrey, and linden during my pregnancy allowed me to cope with the 'ugh' of all three trimesters with resilience, energy, and minerals - no excuse for a less-than-ideal diet, of course, but first trimester fast food cravings were a reckoning force I would have never believed in had I not lived through them.
 I generally infused one of these herbs every day, rotating through these five and drinking a full quart daily as religiously as I tracked my baby's size according to fruits, from bitty blueberry to whopping watermelon and beyond.

-Knowing what I know about these herbs, that they are some of the highest sources on earth of trace minerals, rich in protein, and gently immune-stimulating yet totally safe during pregnancy, I felt confident that I was getting so much nutrition from these that I made a personal decision to decide to pass on the (often difficult to absorb) prenatal vitamins.
+Knowing what I know about these herbs, that they can be some of the highest sources on earth of trace minerals, laden with protein, and gently immune-stimulating yet very much okay to use during pregnancy, I felt confident that I was getting so much nutrition from these that I made a personal decision to decide to pass on the (often difficult to absorb) prenatal vitamins.
 That's how much I trust the power of these traditionally nourishing super-herbs - but I'm absolutely not advocating this approach for everyone.
 Instead of the prenatal, I drank plenty of Vita-Min, the prenatal and lactation tea that we formulated specially to be mineral-rich, nutrient-dense and full of folate.
 This tea blend combines silica-laden horsetail, hormone-loving red clover, uterus tonifying red raspberry, iron-rich nettle, soothing oatstraw, and a pinch of refreshing mint

 A note on folate: you can't get too far into a pregnancy without hearing about folate or folic acid from at least a dozen sources.
 Folate comes from the latin root that also begins the word 'foliage': folate in its most usable form comes from leaves!
 The leaves that I used to make my daily nourishing herbal infusion provided me with plenty of folate that I knew was as close to the original source as possible.